With two dozen books set in this beloved world, there are a few ways to read the Outlander books in order.

 The Outlander Books Are a Hit TV Show

-As previously mentioned and as you may already know, Outlander has been adapted into a hit TV show starring Caitriona Balfe and Sam Heughan.
-The show is adapting the Outlander books in order so that Season 1 corresponds with Book 1, Season 2 with Book 2, and so on.
+As previously mentioned, Outlander has been adapted into a hit TV show starring Caitriona Balfe and Sam Heughan.
+The show began by adapting the Outlander books in order so that Season 1 corresponds with Book 1, Season 2 with Book 2, and so on.

 The Starz show has received four Primetime Emmy nominations.
 It has received an incredible total of 71 overall nominations and 32 wins since it first aired in 2014.

-For die-hard fans of the books, Gabaldon is a consultant on the show offering input alongside the filming and production process and has even written a few episodes.
-While she admits there are changes to make the story better fit the screen, Gabaldon is happy with the adaption.
+For die-hard fans of the books, Gabaldon is a consultant on the show offering input alongside the filming and production process.
+She has even written a few episodes.
+While she admits there are changes to make the story better fit the screen, Gabaldon is happy with the adaptation.

 Will There be an Outlander Season 8?

 Outlander is such a beloved book series and TV show, and fans always want to know if there’ll be another season.
-Diana Gabaldon hopes that each of her Big, Enormous books will be adapted, meaning a total of 10 seasons.
-However, show producers do get the final say.
+The good news is that there will be an eighth season, but unfortunately it will be the last.

 The “Big, Enormous” Outlander Books in Order